gonzalezfj/blog/content/posts/concurrency.md

 ### The concurrency in the real world 🌍

-Imagine your are making your breakfast 🍳.
+Imagine you are making your breakfast 🍳.
 You need to boil some water, make some coffee ☕, fry some eggs, and toast some bread 🍞.
 You could do these tasks one after the other, in order.
 This is similar to how **sequential programs** work - one task at a time, in order.
 But you can do other things while you are waiting for the water to boil, right?
 This is where **concurrency** comes into play. _Concurrency is about dealing with multiple tasks at the same time_.

 In computing, concurrency allows systems to maximize their resources and handle multiple users, processes, or requests efficiently.
 Without it, much of the technology we take for granted today simply wouldn't work.